 While olive oil is high in calories, many nutrients are fat soluble, so it is a great ingredient in salad dressings.
-1 Tbsp is roughly 100 calories.
-I already kept the volume of the dressing low in the ‘recipe’ above.
+1 tablespoon is roughly 100 calories.
+I already kept the volume of the dressing low in the 'recipe' above.

 You could cut the olive oil down even further and get creative with replacing some of it:

 - Juice from that jar of pepperoncini or olives you opened

 I have an alternative dressing that works great on this salad, which is half the calories because it gets a lot of its volume and creaminess from pureeing roasted sweet onions and garlic.